sputnikus/pyvo-ostrava-11-13/slides.md

 # Lazy evaluation

-> In programming language theory, lazy evaluation, or call-by-need[1] is an evaluation strategy which delays the evaluation of an expression until its value is needed (non-strict evaluation) and which also avoids repeated evaluations (sharing).
+> In programming language theory, lazy evaluation, or call-by-need is an evaluation strategy which delays the evaluation of an expression until its value is needed (non-strict evaluation) and which also avoids repeated evaluations (sharing).

 > <cite>[Wikipedia](https://en.wikipedia.org/wiki/Lazy_evaluation "Lazy evaluation on Wikipedia")</cite>